silnrsi/font-doulos/documentation/source/productsite/features.md

 #### Serbian and Macedonian Cyrillic alternates

-*This feature provides an alternate way to activate the Serbian and Macedonian forms in applications that do not support language-specific features.*
+*This feature provides an alternate way to activate the Serbian and Macedonian forms in applications that do not support language-specific features.
+It cannot, however, be used to explicitly turn off these forms in text tagged as being in the Serbian or Macedonian languages.*

 <span class='affects'>Affects: U+0431</span>